Ada-C6/weekly-learning-goals/weekly-learning-goals/week-19.md

   - Introduce WebPack
   - Learn about the component lifecycle
   - Use component lifecycle methods to execute functionality at the specific times within a component's lifecycle
+  - Introduce the spread operator and rest parameters.

 - Testing
   - Explain the limitations of testing with React